RynCav/Multi-Layer-Perceptron-from-scratch/README.md

 # Multi-Layer-Perceptron
-A Multi Layer Perceptron with Regulazation & Adam Optimizer from scratch, no external libraries Two built in libaries, MNIST and FashionMNIST
+A Multi Layer Perceptron with Regulazation, Adam Optimizer, LR Scheduler and early stopping from scratch, no external libraries
+Two built in libaries, MNIST and FashionMNIST